evorosh1/snapyelp-appios/planning/sprints/sprint2/sprint_notes.md

 << Any requirements from the previous sprint that are using a technical flex >>

+None

 ### Requirement Target:

 - frontend gui for the login & signup pages
+- backend api to communicate with frontend

 ### User Stories:

 - As a user, I want to have/restrict access to the main features of the app
+- As a user, I want to be able to signup and create my own username
+- As a user, I want to be able to logout and login
+- As a user, I want my posts to appear in chronological order
+- As a user, I want to be able to edit or delete my posts
+- As a user, I want to be able to save my posts

 ### Planning